leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/16 - Big Data Fundamentals with PySpark/course_notes.md

 - dropDuplicates(): removes the duplicate rows of a DataFrame
 - withColumnRenamed(): rename an existing column

+DataFrame Actions:
+- show(): prints the first 20 rows by default
+- count()
+- describe(): compute summary statistics of numerical columns in the DataFrame
+- Columns actions: prints the columns of a DataFrame

 ```python
 # select()
 df_if_age = test.select('Age')